BrunoWozniak/skills-github-pages/index.md

 This simple site is my assignment for the `DevSecOps` course on Coursera

-> If you fell down yesterday, stand up today.Share this Quote
+> If you fell down yesterday, stand up today.\
 > H. G. Wells